Joel Osteen's Houston Megachurch Blasted For Closing As Thousands Are Displaced

-Hurricane Harvey has dumped over 30 inches of rain throughout parts of Southeast Texas since it made landfall on Friday evening.
+Hurricane Harvey has dumped over 30 inches of rain throughout parts of southeast Texas since it made landfall Friday evening.
 The storm and ensuing flooding have left at least 300,000 people without power and roughly 30,000 displaced to temporary shelters.

-Thousands of people were still awaiting rescue as of Monday morning.
+Thousands of people were still awaiting rescue as of Monday night.

 Dozens of Houston-area churches, schools and community centers opened their doors to offer temporary shelter to survivors, while other local houses of worship organized volunteer teams to help with relief efforts.

-Note: This article has been updated with additional information from Lakewood Church and freelance reporter Ruth Graham.